mdeicas/tb-gwas/README.md

 All samples were tagged with discrete transmissibility values inferred from sizes of infection clusters.
 The following data files were used:
 - pyseer: Moldova_SNPs_QC.vcf, Moldova_1834_SNPs.tree, allclusterPheno_0.0005
-- dbgwas: allclusterRankedPheno_0.0005.txt, fasta (directory of fasta files for each sequence), Moldova_1834_SNPs.tree
+- dbgwas: allclusterRankedPheno_0.0005.txt, individual (directory of fasta files for each sequence), Moldova_1834_SNPs.tree
 - XGBOOST + SHAP:

 ## Instructions to reproduce